No Officers To Be Charged In Shooting Of Jacob Blake In Kenosha

 Kenosha County District Attorney Michael Graveley announced the decision on Tuesday afternoon.
 He also said there will be no charges against Blake himself.

 On Aug.
-23, Kenosha police Officer Rusten Sheskey, who is white, shot Blake, 29, who is Black, seven times in the back.
+23, Kenosha police Officer Rusten Sheskey, who is white, shot Blake, 29, who is Black, seven times.
 Blake was left paralyzed from the waist down.

 Graveley went into great detail as to why he made the decision – emphasizing that a prosecutor must build a case that can be proven beyond a reasonable doubt in court, and if prosecutors cannot do so, they cannot bring charges.